nathancarter/weblurch/doc/wiki.md

 ## To-dos

- * Add a check to all wiki-related actions in the app, checking to see if the app is running on github before proceeding.
-If it is, then do not run the action itself, but instead pop up an alert dialog saying that the wiki-related actions are not yet enabled in the web version of the app, because we have not yet set up a hosting provider, and that those actions are present in the app only for development and testing in preparation for a hosting solution that includes a wiki.
  * Make it so that when a user attempts to edit a page, if it is a Lurch document, they are alerted that they should probably not tamper with its source directly in the wiki, but edit it in Lurch instead.
 (See